23 Awesome Things to Do in Bucharest Romania

 The Palace of the Parliament itself is record-breaking.
 It’s the heaviest building in the world, weighing over four billion kilograms, over nine billion pounds or four million tonnes.
 Aside from the Pentagon, it’s the second-largest administrative building globally.

 It was built by none other than Ceaușescu.
-He wanted to build such a grand, opulent building for no other real reason than just to flaunt his wealth and showcase the grandeur of Romania (despite the fact that, due to his policies, the overwhelming majority of Romanians lived far below the poverty line).
+He wanted to build such a grand, opulent building for no other real reason than just to flaunt his wealth and showcase the grandeur of Romania (even though, due to his policies, the overwhelming majority of Romanians lived far below the poverty line).

-The Palace of the Parliament started to be constructed in 1984, but it wasn’t actually completed until 1997.
-This was eight years after Ceaușescu was executed, so he didn’t actually ever use it.
+The Palace of the Parliament started to be constructed in 1984, but it wasn’t completed until 1997.
+This was eight years after Ceaușescu was executed, so he didn’t ever use it.

 Nowadays, you can take tours around the building to learn about how it was built and what it means to Romanian culture and heritage today.